TelegramBots/book/CONTRIBUTING.md

 ## 🔨 Tools Needed

 Book is generated using [mdBook].

-We also check all the HTTP URLs in markdown files to avoid broken links.
-That is based on a .NET Core project.
-Refer to [README] guide to get all the tools installed and run the tests.
+We also check all the HTTP URLs and inter-file references during CI to avoid broken links.

 ## 💡 How To Contribute